-Cypress Elementary has been named an A school for five consecutive years and has met the "No Child Left Behind" requirements for the 2003-2004 and 2004-2005 school years.
+Cypress Elementary has been named an A school for six consecutive years and has met the "No Child Left Behind" requirements for the 2003-2004, 2004-2005 and 2005-2006 school years.
+The school was recognized by the State of Florida as one of the top 100 schools in the state and teachers were awarded performance pay for the 2005-2006 school year.
+Cypress Elementary was one of 17 elementary schools in Miami-Dade County to receive this performance pay bonus given for student achievement and high learning gains.
 Our performance results indicate that our focus on academic achievement, critical thinking skills, inclusionary practices, attendance and parental involvement has produced increased student achievement.
 The performance planning process is impacted by budget constraints, testing results, the School Improvement Plan objectives and staffing strengths.
-These performance results also establish benchmarks and impacts the content of Professional Devlopment Plans, Performance Plans, Exceptional Student Individual Education Plans and Gifted Education Plans.
-This structured and targeted approach to the performance planning process further enables Cypress Elementary to provide for the individual needs of all students including students on Academic Improvement Plans and subgroups designated by the "No Child Left behind Act."
+These results also establish benchmarks that impact the content of Professional Devlopment Plans, Performance Plans, Exceptional Student Individual Education Plans and Gifted Education Plans.
+This structured and targeted approach to the performance planning process further enables Cypress Elementary to provide for the individual needs of all students including at-risk students and subgroups designated by the "No Child Left Behind Act".